braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/faqs.md

 {% details How will I be billed for SMS? %}
 Besides the charges for Short and Long Codes, billing is done by the number of messages sent per country.
 For overages, your account manager will reach out to let you know if you are close to reaching you maximum, providing relevant reports to help inform you.

-You should reach out to your Braze representative for more exact details.
+For further questions regarding overages, please reach out to your Braze representative.

 {% enddetails %}

 {% details How can I avoid overages? %}